rajexcited/personal-finance-ui/test-cases/expense/refund/edit-refund-tc4.md

 ## Description:

-active user can update existing refund details
+Logged in active user can update existing refund details successfully

 ## Preconditions:

-user is logged in and active. expense view list page is launched with at least 1 refund
+User is logged in and active.
+User is `view expenses` page and there is at least 1 refund listed.

 ## Steps to Execute:

-1. user clicks on `update refund` action from refund view `refund for local grocery store`
+1. User clicks on `update refund` action from refund view `refund for local grocery store`
-2. after few seconds of waiting, user is redirected to refund Edit form
+2. After few seconds of waiting, user is redirected to refund Edit form
-3. verify all fields are initialized with appropriate values of refund.
+3. Verify all fields are initialized with appropriate values of refund.
-4. there are 2 buttons, `update` and `cancel`, are displayed at the bottom of screen.
+4. Verify 2 buttons, `update` and `cancel`, are displayed at the bottom of screen.
-5. user updates details below,
+5. User updates details below,
    - bill name: change to `refund for snacks`
    - bill amount: change to `5`. verify `USA-USD` and `dollar symbol` is displayed to amount field.
    - payment account: dropdown is `cash` selected. unselect the item.